EventStore/documentation/docs/clients/grpc/projections/README.md

 ## Enable a projection

 Enables an existing projection by name.
+Once enabled, the projection will start to process events even after restarting the server or the projection subsystem.
 You must have access to a projection to enable it, see the [ACL documentation](/server/v21.2/docs/security/acl.html#stream-acl)